bruno-lang/alma/README.md

 `lingukit` has a fixed set of patterns exclusively used for processing white-space but the principle could be applied for any purpose.
+The patterns used by `lingukit` are all expressible through the essential instructions what ensures interoperability also for those parser platforms that do not support patterns at all.

 * Indent: `>` = `{' ' \t}*` (may be indenting white-space; on same line)
 * Separator `>>` = `{' ' \t}+` (must be indenting white-space; on same line)